Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers (Started in Fall 2020)1

 - Teaching courses supportive of University objectives (e.g. learning communities, writing-enhanced courses and civic engagement courses)

-Evaluating Scholarship: The criteria used for evaluating scholarship vary considerably depending on the candidate’s discipline; it may also be interdisciplinary in nature.
+Evaluating Research/Creative Activities: The criteria used for evaluating research/creative activities vary considerably depending on the candidate’s discipline; it may also be interdisciplinary in nature.
 Although some general criteria are given below, not all of them are applicable to every discipline.
 In fact, each department has a list of the markers of excellence in their discipline, which can be made available to all committees evaluating a candidate’s dossier.
 They will also provide good guidelines for tenure-track faculty to gauge their progress.
 Although specific criteria are important, the main outcome one is looking for is whether the candidate’s scholarly pursuits have had an impact on the discipline(s).
-Some of the criteria often looked at to evaluate scholarship are:
+Some of the criteria often looked at to evaluate research/creative activities are:

-- Publications and quality of journals: Candidates should demonstrate their ability to publish their work in reputable journals, scholarly anthologies or collections, and conference proceedings.
+- Publications and quality of journals: For excellence in research, candidates should demonstrate their ability to publish their work in reputable journals, scholarly anthologies or collections, and conference proceedings.
 Refereed publications, and/or peer-reviewed journals, with a high impact factor carry special weight.
 For books and monographs, the quality of the press is important.
 Similarly, creative activities at recognized venues are highly regarded.
 Patents and software copyrights also count highly for demonstrating research creativity.
 Both single author and multiple author publications/creative works will be considered.

 - Conference presentations: Invited talks at national/international conferences are markers of recognition and impact.
 Although talks presented at technical conferences and papers published in conference proceedings are useful for establishing a professional reputation, they are not a substitute for refereed papers in quality journals.
 Talks accepted by abstract only and poster presentations, while both significant, are less strong evidence.